hrt/AnticheatJS/README.md

 # Krunker Exploits
 Some things you accidentally bump into and realise it isn't right.

+## Client side clamping and invisibility
+Fixed in __

+Krunker clamps angles on client side before sending it to the server but does not do re-clamp on the server side.
+If we remove the clamp checks and add multiples of ```2 PI``` to our yaw, our character appears to spin insanely on everyone elses screen whilst completely unaffecting ourselves.
+This can also be abused to cause the top half of our player model to go invisble by forcing our pitch to go upside down (head towards ground).

 ## Session token generation
 Fixed in 1.5.3